pip-services/pip-services-docs/content/en/net/sqlserver/_index.md

 no_list: true
 weight: 500
 description: >
-    SQL Server components for Pip.Services in .NET

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
+ This module provides a set of components to implement SQLServer persistence.
 ---

 ### Packages